Man arraigned in Niles murder and felonious assault

 Authorities say Anderson fired the gun during the confrontation but didn’t injure anyone with it.

-Tsarnas died from stabbing wounds, and Stroud was seriously injured by stab wounds.
-She was taken to the Trumbull Regional Medical Center.
+Tsarnas died from stab wounds, and Stroud was seriously injured by stab wounds.
+She was taken to Trumbull Regional Medical Center.

 Anderson’s first pretrial hearing will be Oct.
 29.